varunsh-coder/dassana/content/pkg/build.md

 ```
 these are easy to follow- the package command uploads the artficats to a s3 bucket and deploy command deploys the stack.

-if you want to make change to CFT, just make the change on `uploaded-template.yaml` file and run the sam deploy command again.
+if you want to make change to CFT, just make the change in `uploaded-template.yaml` file and run the sam deploy command again.